Mediation

 Typical Costs

 There is no cost structure for mediation in Western Sahara as disputes are resolved through international diplomatic channels.
 Costs are borne by the United Nations and participating nations.
-The diplomatic mediation process is funded through international organizations and national governments.
+The diplomatic mediation process is funded through international organisations and national governments.
 No fees are charged to parties as there are no domestic disputants in the traditional sense.

 Sources